r-dube/pickingflowers/canada-univ.md

 The academician declined Huawei's offer to prevent himself from being captured.

 ## Canadian universities as a target
+As of this writing, Canada, unlike the U.S. and Australia, lacks laws to identify the extent of Chinese operations in Canada.
+Even though Canadian intelligence services have been warning the Canadian goverment of escalating Chinese operations in Canada, the Canadian government has not reponded with new laws or regulations.
+It is possible, that the non-response is partly due to "elite capture" among the lawmakers \[2\].

+Separately, Canadian intelligence services have highlighted Chinese operations on Canadian universities \[3\].

 ## Huawei feeds research funding to Canadian universities